 All club members are expected to abide by the club rules at all times, whether they be in attendance at a range booking, or away from the club, as we are all ambassadors for the club.

-It is also important to respect the privacy of our fellow members, as such photography is strictly controlled, any member found to be publishing video or photographs on online services such as Facebook or YouTube, without the prior authorisation of the club officials, will have their membership terminated - without refund.
+It is also important to respect the privacy of our fellow members, as such photography is strictly controlled on MOD land, any member found to be publishing video or photographs on online services such as Facebook or YouTube, without the prior authorisation of the club officials, will have their membership terminated - without refund.

 For a full list of club rules, regulations and policies please click on the links below, if you need clarity on any matter please contact the club Chairman.

 Please click here to view the Club rules

 Please click here to read our policy on Range Safety

 CAN I JUST TURN UP AND HAVE A GO?

 Every week we get dozens of requests to 'have a go of a 50', peoples birthdays, treats, retirement presents etc. Unfortunately its not as simple as it would be with most other firearms, as most (but not all) 50BMG rifles are designed to generate a muzzle energy in excess of 10,000ft/lbs.